 Architectural Overview

 The UI of the Form Scriber application is the mobile interface which functions on a professional's mobile device.
 The backend logic consists of the Google Dialogflow service, which functions in tandem with webhooks and go files to create the overall logic that drives the Form Scriber application and its ability to make dynamic intents.
 The webhook is sent a specific document within GCP that then triggers the document to be interpreted for fields that need to have intents created for them, and creates those intents in Dialogflow.
 When the user then triggers an intent, the Dialogflow service passes the data to the webhook, which then updates the document in Google Docs.

+Figure 1 - System Architecture Diagram

 Application Setup